leanluizz/minificar-e-otimizar-codigo-gulp/README.md

 I describe to you, GulpJS is a Framework for reducting codes made in JS in one line

-If you know NodeJS, you know what use the require method, in what you dependencies be installed in PackageJSON
+If you know NodeJS, you know use the require method, in what you dependencies be installed in PackageJSON

 <h2>Basic commands of GulpJS</h2>